Steel Rises Amid China Output Curbs

 2026-03-03 06:05 By Jam Kaimo Samonte 1 min. read

-Steel rebar futures climbed above CNY 3,070 per ton, nearing four-week highs as Chinese authorities ordered production cuts across northern steelmaking hubs to curb pollution during the annual sessions of the National People's Congress.
+Steel rebar futures climbed toward CNY 3,070 per ton, nearing four-week highs as Chinese authorities ordered production cuts across northern steelmaking hubs to curb pollution during the annual sessions of the National People's Congress.

 Under the so-called “blue skies” directive, mills were instructed to reduce blast furnace output by 30% for one week starting March 4 to limit emissions in Beijing during the high-profile political meetings.